swimmingly/swimmingly.github.io/_pages/other/overview.md

 ### captured

 We need freedom to live, but we are captured.
-A universal mistake about government holds the world in thrall.
-It is clearest here in America.
+A universal mistake about government holds the world in thrall, most obviously here in America.
 This essay opens the cage.

 ### mistake